quantumsnippet/ArchLinux/README.md

     ./03_postBaseInstall.sh
 ```

 ## My Documentation
 My documentation for installing Arch Linux is in `archlinux_installation.txt` file.
-I have explained the procedure that goes for installing Arch Linux in that file.
+I have explained the procedure that goes into installing Arch Linux in that file.
+I highly recommend checking out the official [Arch Linux Installation Guide](https://wiki.archlinux.org/title/Installation_guide) and the [ArchWiki](https://wiki.archlinux.org/) as well before carrying out the installation process.